- About Us

 Under extraordinary circumstances, Standard 1 or 2 may be waived based on written petition to the 1818 ACC program director from the student's high school principal.
 See Exemption Guidelines.

-In order for a student holding less than a 3.0 GPA to be enrolled in the 1818 ACC Program, the 1818 ACC Coordinator with the student should submit:
+In order for a junior or senior holding less than a 3.0 GPA to be enrolled in the 1818 ACC Program, the 1818 ACC Coordinator with the student should submit:

 - An 1818 ACC Parental Permission Form signed by the parent/legal guardian, child, course instructor, and 1818 ACC coordinator.

-Freshman and sophomores enrolled in courses that are typically junior or senior level courses, that is courses whose majority enrollment is junior or senior level, e.g. U.S. History, Level III of a modern or classical language, English III: College Composition, etc., may participate in the 1818 ACC Program with a written request from a high school official indicating the following:
+Sophomores enrolled in courses that are typically junior or senior level courses, that is courses whose majority enrollment is junior or senior level, e.g. U.S. History, Level III of a modern or classical language,etc., may participate in the 1818 ACC Program with:

 - The designated course in question is a junior (or senior) level course.

-- The student meets the required 3.0 GPA standard, verified by a copy of the student's high school transcript.
+- The student meets the required 3.0 GPA on a 4.0 unweighted scale (no exceptions).

 - The student has scored in the 90th percentile or above composite score on his or her most recent standardized test (ACT, ASPIRE - 441 or better composite score, SAT, PSAT, MAP, IBTS, or EXPLORE), verified by copy of the official test report.